Fernie-F/Fernie-F/README.md

 Interested in blockchain applications.
 I'm learning about Distributed Systems.

-I'm looking to collaborate on implementing smart contracts on Stacks.
+I'm looking to scale the Stacks network by the creation of subnets using the theory of distributed systems.